 J.J.
 Watt’s contract details and bonuses

 On March 1st, J.J.
 Watt signed a two-year contract with the Arizona Cardinals.
 The deal is worth $31 million, with $23 million guaranteed.
 Of that $23 million, $20 million is guaranteed at signing, with a further $3 million guaranteed for injury.
 Om March 3, Ian Rapoport revealed more information regarding the details for J.J.
 Watt’s contract.

 How will J.J.
 Watt’s contract affect the Cardinals’ salary cap?

 What are the Cardinals’ options with J.J.
-Watt moving forward?
+Watt in 2022 and beyond?